oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/README.md

 ### Prerequisites ###
 - Bring your Android phone.
 - During this lab, you need to paste some key values you will create into a JSON file.
 Please download a JSON file called "Mobile_App_Settings_Sample.json".
 It can be downloaded by right clicking on [this link](../common/assets/mobile/Mobile_App_Settings_Sample.json) and select "Save link as..." for your use in the lab.
 When you fill out all the information like "baseUrl", "applicationKey", "backendId" and "anonymousToken", you will create a QR code using [a QR code generator](http://www.qr-code-generator.com/).
 For now, save it to your local PC.
-- Need to install an mobile application called "Cafe Supremo.apk" on you Android phone.
+- A mobile application called "Cafe Supremo.apk" on you Android phone.
 You can download it by right clicking on [this link](../common/assets/mobile/Cafe Supremo.apk).
 Select "Save link as..." to download and save it to your local PC.
 Follow below instructions to install the mobile application.

 1. Connect your device to your computer and copy an Android APK file called “Café Supremo.apk” to SD card or internal storage of your device.